-Foreign travel and student exchanges are an extension of classroom instruction for students enrolled in LOTE classes.
-To participate in a foreign trip or student exchange, you must:
+Trips and exchanges are an extension of classroom instruction for students enrolled in LOTE classes.
+To participate in a foreign trip or exchange, you must:

 - Be enrolled in the language for which the trip/exchange is planned during the academic year of the trip/exchange. - Complete all requirements of the Foreign Study Seminar.